brodjieski/brodjieski.github.io/_posts/2025-06-17-mscp_container.md

 ```
 {: .nolineno }

-Now any customizations made will be persistant across container runs.
+Now any customizations made will be persistent across container runs.

 ## Using an hosted container